165 Battersea High St

 26.3.
 We only use Google Analytics with activated IP anonymization.
 This means that the IP address of the user is shortened by Google.

 26.4.
-We also use the Google Universal Analytics variant which enables us to assign usage data from different devices and from different sessions to a unique user ID.
+We also use the Google Universal Analytics and Google Analytics 4 variants which enable us to assign usage data from different devices and from different sessions to a unique user ID.
 This enables us to put individual user actions into context and analyse them.

 26.5.
 We use the Google Ads Conversions marketing service to place ads that are relevant to users in the Google advertising network (e.g. in search results or on other websites), improve reports on campaign performance and prevent users from being shown ads multiple times.